MacOS Malware Development: 0x01

 }

-This is far from being a malicious code, but it does provide us with valuable insights into working with the Mach API and conducting low-level system operations.
-Through this example, we’ve gained familiarity with essential concepts such as process management and communication.
+This is far from being a malware, but it but you can recognize and get familiarity working with the Mach API and conducting low-level system operations.

 0x100003e79 <+505>: callq 0x100003c50 ; hide_process